-The best career choice presently where qualified professionals are in high demand is chemical engineering.
-The main role of a chemical engineer is to gather materials, design process so that few properties are altered in order to offer them another purpose.
+The best career choice presently where qualified professionals are in high demand in chemical engineering.
+The main role of a chemical engineer is to gather materials, design processes so that few properties altered to offer them another purpose.

-There are ample industries that entrust chemical engineers in order to produce new materials.
+There are ample industries that entrust chemical engineers to produce new materials.
 Hence, their role in any industry leads to many opportunities.

-In order to get recruited in the best organization, prior preparation for an interview is mandatory.
+To get recruited to the best organization, prior preparation for an interview is mandatory.

 In that aspect let’s glimpse through a few common interview questions for chemical engineers.

 Chemical Engineering Interview Questions and Answers: